NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stem the Tide.md

-You can cast [[Spells/Protector Tree|Protector Tree]] as a 1st-rank primal innate spell once per day.
+You can cast [[Protector Tree|Protector Tree]] as a 1st-rank primal innate spell once per day.
 At 7th level, the spell is heightened to 2nd rank, and every 2 levels thereafter, the spell is heightened an additional spell rank.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*